 Mark Hazeldine is an architectural photographer based in Surrey (near London), UK.
-Happily married with two lovely children, he is a specialist in architectural, interiors and hospitality photography.
+He is a specialist in architectural, interiors and hospitality photography.

 “I am passionate about creating, curating and publishing strong images with bold lines, shapes and colour that convey the beauty of architecture, urban spaces and interior designs in a way that is faithful to real life and yet also has an artistic quality.
 I am also passionate about business and marketing.
-I enjoy promoting others as much as myself and love helping businesses get the most of out their marketing through great imagery and visuals.”
+I enjoy promoting your business as much as myself and love to help you get the most of out your marketing through great imagery and visuals.”

 Mark has been practising art and design from the age of 3.
 Throughout his early years, he constantly drew images of buildings and transportation.
 He studied art and product design at university, and went on to gain 5 years' experience in digital marketing in the B2B corporate world.
 Outside of formal education and work, Mark developed a passion for photography from the age of 15 (inspired by playing with his father's Canon AE1 film SLR).
 As before with drawing, he continued finding himself interested in the subject of buildings and the environment around him.
 Through a series of family holidays and later trips to Europe with his wife, Mark developed a passion for travel, admiring the amazing architecture of great cities such as Paris, Florence and Rome and the varied experiences staying in numerous interesting hotels.